Linda Nicholls

-Linda Carol Nicholls (born 1954) is a Canadian Anglican bishop who has served as Primate of the Anglican Church of Canada since 2019.
+Linda Carol Nicholls (born October 25, 1954) is a Canadian Anglican bishop who served as Primate of the Anglican Church of Canada from 2019 until her retirement in 2024.
 She was previously Bishop of Huron from 2016 to 2019 and a suffragan bishop in the Anglican Diocese of Toronto from 2008 to 2016.
 She is the first woman to head the Anglican Church of Canada and the second female primate in the Anglican Communion.

 Ordained ministry

 Nicholls was educated at Wycliffe College, Toronto, and ordained in 1986.
-After a curacy at Scarborough, she was the incumbent of Georgina from 1987 to 1991 and Thornhill from 1991 to 2005.
-She was also the Co-ordinator for Dialogue within the Anglican Church of Canada until her election as suffragan bishop in 2007.
+After a curacy in Scarborough, she was the incumbent of the Parish of Georgina from 1987 to 1991 and Holy Trinity, Thornhill from 1991 to 2005.
+She was also the Co-ordinator for Dialogue within the Anglican Church of Canada until her election as suffragan bishop of the Diocese of Toronto in 2007.

 Internationally, Nicholls serves as a member of the Primate's Task Group of the Anglican Communion Office, a member of the Anglican Roman Catholic International Commission III, a participant of Indaba and a faculty member of Living our Vows of the Episcopal Church College of Bishops.